This PDF is the current document as it appeared on Public Inspection on 12/16/2013 at 08:45 am.

-If you have questions on this proposal, email or call Ms. Vivian Oliver, Office of Research and Information Technology, Federal Motor Carrier Safety Administration, 1200 New Jersey Ave.
+If you have questions on this rule, email or call Ms. Vivian Oliver, Office of Research and Information Technology, Federal Motor Carrier Safety Administration, 1200 New Jersey Ave.
 SE., Washington, DC 20590; Telephone 202-366-2974; email Vivian.Oliver@dot.gov.End Further Info End Preamble Start Supplemental Information

 Viewing Comments and Documents

 To view comments, as well as documents mentioned in this preamble as being available in the docket, go to http://www.regulations.gov and insert “FMCSA-2012-0020” in the “Search” box and then click on “Search.”
 Click on the “Open Docket Folder” link and all the information for the notice, and the list of comments will appear with a link to each one.
 Click on the comment you would like to read.
 If you do not have access to the Internet, you may also view the docket online by visiting the Docket Management Facility in Room W12-140 on the ground floor of the Department of Transportation West Building, 1200 New Jersey Avenue SE., Washington, DC 20590, between 9 a.m. and 5 p.m. e.t., Monday through Friday, except Federal holidays.

 Anyone can search the electronic form of comments received into any of our dockets by the name of the individual submitting the comment (or signing the comment, if submitted on behalf of an association, business, labor union, etc.).
 You may review a Privacy Act notice regarding our public dockets in the January 17, 2008, issue of the Federal Register (73 FR 3316).